EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > for a system call that only copies 2 bytes of data?
 Is there room
 > for improvement in these numbers, and how much?

   * If the data is copied in one page then there will only be one call to `pagedir_get_page()` necessary.
-In the worst case, if all 4096 bytes are copied into separate pages, then there could by 4096 calls necessary.
+In the worst case, if all 4096 bytes are copied into separate pages, then there could be 4096 calls necessary.
 For a system call that only copies 2 bytes of data, they could either be copied to the same page or separate pages, so either one or two calls are necessary.
 The maximum number of calls necessary could be reduced if the kernel makes sure to fill one page before allocating a new page.
 This will minimize the number of bytes that are copied onto separate pages.
 This could decrease the maximum to two system calls.
 If the data is copied at the beginning of a page then it will all be copied onto one page.
 Alternatively, if the page already has some data on it before the system call begins to copy new data, then it will take up two pages; the rest of the first page and part of a new page.

 > B5: Briefly describe your implementation of the "wait" system call
 > and how it interacts with process termination.

   * After checking for valid pid and child pid, wait calls `sema_down()` on the child struct's semaphore, which will wait until the child calls `sema_up()` upon completion in process_exit.
 It then gets the exit status before freeing its resources and returning the exit value.
-Its interaction with process termination is almost solely through the semaphore, which should only have a non-zero value after the process is exited.
+Its interaction with process termination is almost solely through the semaphore, which should only have a non-zero value after the process has exited.

 > B6: Any access to user program memory at a user-specified address
 > can fail due to a bad pointer value.
 Such accesses must cause the